rroblak/activerecord-grapher/README.markdown

 ![Rails 5 model graph](test/reference/rails5/graph.png)

-As you can see, all nodes in the returned graph are either subclasses of `[ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html)` or a `[Set](ruby-doc.org/stdlib/libdoc/set/rdoc/Set.html)`s of `[ActiveRecord::Base](http://api.rubyonrails.org/classes/ActiveRecord/Base.html)` subclasses.
+As you can see, all nodes in the returned graph are either subclasses of [`ActiveRecord::Base`](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) or [`Set`](ruby-doc.org/stdlib/libdoc/set/rdoc/Set.html)s of [`ActiveRecord::Base`](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) subclasses.

 ### Topologically sort all models